lynx-x-ray-observatory/soxs/doc/source/responses.rst

 Response Files
 ==============

-Here you can download the response files you will need to fit spectra that you make with SOXS.
-For ARFs, :math:`d` is the diameter of the outermost mirror shell, and :math:`f` is the focal length.
+Here you can download the response files you will need to simulate event files with SOXS, and then analyze the data products afterwards.
+The response files may be downloaded individually or as a complete package.

+`All response files <../soxs_responses.tar.gz>`_

 Lynx
 ----

 High-Definition X-ray Imager
 ++++++++++++++++++++++++++++

+For these ARFs, :math:`d` is the diameter of the outermost mirror shell, and :math:`f` is the focal length.

 * ARFs: